The Minnesota Department of Human Services provides services for more than one million Minnesotans in 87 counties and 11 tribes.

 Program HH will only fill medications based on a 30-day supply.
 If you are on the drug program without insurance, you will only be able to get 30 days’ worth of medication at a time.

-If you have insurance that allows you get a 90-day supply of medication and Program HH is paying for your medication co-pays, you can fill your prescription for 90 days but Program HH will only pick up the co-pay for a 30-day supply.
+If you have insurance that allows you get a 90-day supply of medication and Program HH is paying for your medication co-pays, you can fill your prescription for 90 days but Program HH will only pay the co-pay for a 30-day supply.

 If you experience problems taking your medication or have medication side effects, you should contact your physician or pharmacist immediately.
-If you have ongoing issues taking your medication on time or you are missing doses, you can get assistance from a pharmacist to help you through medication therapy management.
+If you have ongoing issues taking your medication on time or you are missing doses, you can get help from a pharmacist to help you with medication therapy management.

 To find out more about this program, call Program HH Customer Care at 651-431-2398.